Continued from the previous entry, where I described our visit to

 fund-raise!
 I don't know if the sponsors can choose which puppy bears

 their choice of name or not.
-I'm guessing some do.
+I'm pretty sure some do, and some sponsors

 This is the only information we've received about Don's sponsor: